 What’s the difference between Wet Location and NEMA 4X?

-Wet Location means the unit is listed for water exposure; NEMA 4X adds dust-tight and corrosion resistance for harsher sites.
+Wet Location is water exposure-ready; NEMA 4X is water- and dust-tight and corrosion-resistant—suited for harsher environments.

 Can I use a standard sign in a freezer?